Dado Banatao: Business

 In 1984, Banatao and his business partner Francis Siu, founded a high-technology company, Moston, starting with a capital of half a million US dollars.
 Mostron was launched as a manufacturer of motherboards.
 They also hired Ron Yara of Intel as a company executive.
 After he developed a five-chip set, he co-founded Chips and Technologies in 1985.
 The company developed system logic chip set for IBM's PC-XT and the PC-AT.
 The company earned $12 million in its first four months.
 After 22 months, the company went public.
 In 1989, Banatao launched his third start-up company, S3 Graphics, with Yara in Santa Clara, California.
 S3 focused on enhancing the graphic capabilities in personal computers by using a graphic accelerator chip.
 The key to this was Banatao's invention of a local bus.
 The company had an initial public offering of $30 million.
 In 1996, the company became the leader of the graphic-chips market, beating a strong competitor, Cirrus Logic, Inc. In the same year, Chips & Technologies was sold to Intel for about $300 million.
-In 2000, he decided to start-up his own venture capital firm named Tallwood Venture Capital with a capital of US$300 million, all of which came from his own pocket.
+In 2000, he decided to start his own venture capital firm named Tallwood Venture Capital with a capital of US$300 million, all of which came from his own pocket.
 He later sold another company for more than $1 billion, where it had less than 20 employees.
 Dado was also part of SiRF, where it started the consumerization of GPS after it had been declassified by the US Government.

 In 2010, Banatao became Ikanos Communications' CEO after Michael Gulett resigned as the company's CEO and President.